fjf64/Mimic/README.md

 Ever wanted to have the practical use of desktop icons without the hideous blanket covering your well make backgrounds?
 Well, this is a skin for Rainmeter that creates a image that copies your background.
-This will cover your desktop icons with seemingly nothing!
+This will cover your desktop icons with A fake background!
 Steps:
 1.download rmskin file and open.